 For students holding Graduate Teaching Assistantships, a year of full-time residency in the English doctoral program is eighteen semester hours within a single academic year.
 Students ordinarily take nine hours of course work and teach six hours in the fall and spring terms, though some choose to take two seminars plus three dissertation hours during some semesters.

 Sometime during their tenure in the doctoral program, students must participate in a year-long supervised teaching-intern program.
 Graduate Teaching Assistants automatically fulfill the professional requirement once they have completed one successful year as a Graduate Teaching Assistant.
 Other students must make arrangements in consultation with the Director of Graduate Studies to fulfill the year-long supervised teaching requirement.

 Comprehensive Preliminary Examination

-When students have completed coursework, satisfied the language requirement, and received the approval of the Graduate Committee, they may sit for the Comprehensive Preliminary Examinations.
+When students have completed coursework and satisfied the language requirement, they may sit for the Comprehensive Preliminary Examinations.
 (See the Graduate Program Guidelines for a detailed explanation of these examinations.)

 Admission to Candidacy

 Students will be admitted to candidacy for the Ph.D. after they have completed coursework, met the language and professional requirements, and passed the comprehensive preliminary examinations; they remain doctoral degree candidates until they complete the dissertation.

 The doctoral dissertation requires the equivalent of a full year of graduate work and involves registration in at least 12 credit hours in English 690.

 Proof that the prospectus has been approved must be submitted to the School of Interdisciplinary and Graduate Studies at least nine months before the final dissertation oral examination.